E. V. Timms

-Edward Vivian Timms (1895–1960), better known as E. V. Timms, was an Australian novelist and screenwriter.
+Edward Vivian Timms (1895–1960) was an Australian novelist and screenwriter.
 He was injured serving in the Gallipoli Campaign during World War I and was an unsuccessful soldier settler before turning to writing.
 He became a popular novelist, and also wrote scripts for films and radio.
 He served as an officer during World War II and was on duty the night of the Cowra breakout.
 He has been called "Australia's greatest historical novelist."

 Biography

 Timms was born in Charters Towers, Queensland.
 His parents were William Henry Timms, a chemist from Worcester, England, and Bertha Bawden, from Victoria.
 After William Timms died in 1898, Bertha and Timms moved to Western Australia where she married a Presbyterian minister, Rev. Angus King.
 The family lived in Coolgardie and Fremantle (where Timms was taught at Fremantle Boys School by Thomas Blamey), before moving to Sydney.

 War service

 Timms studied electrical engineering before being commissioned in the 1st Battalion, Australian Imperial Force, on 27 August 1914.
 He was promoted to lieutenant on 15 March 1915 and took part in the landing on Gallipoli on 25 April.
 He was wounded and invalided home.

 Timms married Alma McRobert on 19 August 1916 and became a soldier settler.
 However, the experience was an unhappy one and Timms returned to the city.